signadot/go-sdk/README.md

 This repository houses the Signadot Go SDK, a Signadot API library generated with swagger.

+NOTE: This SDK is still in development and may be changed in ways that break consumers.

-## generation
+## Generation

-The directory generation contains all sources for generating the code.
+The directory `generate` contains all sources for generating the code.
 See the Makefile there.